Critical Berezinskii-Kosterlitz-Thouless dynamics in the archetypal two-dimensional spin system Ba$_2$CuSi$_2$O$_6$Cl$_2$: NMR relaxation rate

 where $\gamma$ is the gyromagnetic ratio of the nucleus, $S_{\mathbf{q}}^{\mu \nu}$ is considered to be a diagonal tensor, and $\omega_0$ is the NMR frequency.
 The latter is typically the smallest energy scale, of the order of 0.01~K in our case, and can be thus replaced by zero.
 In general, both transverse and longitudinal fluctuations ($S_{\mathbf{q}}^{+-}$ and $S_{\mathbf{q}}^{ZZ}$) contribute, and in the sum over $\mathbf{q}$ they are filtered by the form-factors reflecting the $\mathbf{q}$-dependence of the hyperfine coupling.
 In our case, the dominant spin fluctuations are the transverse ones, as they lead to a transverse order parameter in a BEC phase.
 Furthermore, for the Cu nuclei the on-site coupling is dominant, leading to the $\mathbf{q}$-independent ${\mathbf{A}}$.
 Altogether, we arrive to the simplest expression

-which is what has been calculated by the QMC simulations for the previously defined model, using the procedure defined in Ref.~\cite{Dupont2018}, in order to compare the measured $T_1^{-1}(T)$ data to theoretical predictions.
-For the Si nuclei, we might in principle expect some effects of form-factors and some weak contribution of longitudinal fluctuations, which are coupled by the off-diagonal elements of the ${\mathbf{A}}$ tensor.
-However, from the overlap of the $^{63}T_1^{-1}$ and $^{29}T_1^{-1}$ data in Figs.~\ref{Fig_GapedCriticalT1} and \ref{Fig_T1vsT}, we conclude that these effects are negligible, so that Eq.~(\ref{eq3}) is thus used to describe all the $T_1^{-1}$ data.
+which is what has been calculated by the QMC simulations for the previously defined model, using the procedure defined in Ref.~\cite{Dupont2018}, to compare the measured $T_1^{-1}(T)$ data to theoretical predictions.
+For the Si nuclei, we might in principle expect some effects of form factors and some weak contribution of longitudinal fluctuations, which are coupled by the off-diagonal elements of the ${\mathbf{A}}$ tensor.
+However, from the overlap of the $^{63}T_1^{-1}$ and $^{29}T_1^{-1}$ data in Figs.~\ref{Fig_GapedCriticalT1} and \ref{Fig_T1vsT}, we conclude that these effects are negligible, so Eq.~(\ref{eq5}) is thus used to describe all the $T_1^{-1}$ data.

 Computing $S^{\mu\nu}_{\bf q}(\omega)$ requires analytic continuation of the QDM data obtained in imaginary time.
 We have used stochastic analytic continuation (SAC)~\cite{SAC} and refer to Ref.~\cite{Dupont2018} for technical details.